Skip to main content

 PE - Nutrition, health and fitness

-• What is a design specification?
+• What is a design brief?
+What is a design specification?

-• What is decorative design?
+• What is crafting?

 • How can I create a functional and decorative product?